Reviewing a pull request

 For details on how authors and reviewers can collaborate and discuss a pull request, see Commenting on a pull request.

-Bitbucket allows you to add one or more reviewers to a single pull request who can then approve or decline the request.
+Bitbucket allows you to add individual reviewers and reviewer groups (Data Center only) to a single pull request who can then approve or decline the request.
 Pull requests give those who have access to the repository, the ability to review the quality of the code that’s specified in the pull request.

 - Leave some feedback about the changes, in any of the views, and use @ mentions to ask questions directly of your colleagues, who will receive a notification after you enter your comment.
 See Commenting on a pull request for more details about the various ways you can leave comments, including pull request tasks.